OpenMDAO/dymos/readme.md

 p.driver = om.ScipyOptimizeDriver()

 # Allow OpenMDAO to automatically determine our sparsity pattern.
-# Doing so can significant speed up the execution of Dymos.
+# Doing so can significant speed up the execution of dymos.
 p.driver.declare_coloring()

 # Setup the problem
-p.setup(check=True)
+p.setup()

-# Now that the OpenMDAO problem is setup, we can set the values of the states.
+# Now that the OpenMDAO problem is setup, we can guess the
+# values of time, states, and controls.
+p.set_val('traj.phase0.t_duration', 2.0)

+# States and controls here use a linearly interpolated
+# initial guess along the trajectory.
 p.set_val('traj.phase0.states:x',
           phase.interpolate(ys=[0, 10], nodes='state_input'),
           units='m')